Kosette/mpv-handler/README_EN.md

 proxy = ""
 ```

+> [!IMPORTANT]
+> Now we have a `cfg_tool.exe` to manage registry!

+### `cfg_tool` Usage

+Since inserting or deleting registry requires administrator privileges, you must run it as administrator.
+Either right-click and "Run as administrator" or type `sudo .\cfg_tool.exe [/r|/i]` in command line, provided that you have sudo utility installed.

+If you run it by clicking, just follow the prompts.
+If you run it in a terminal, it supports two options: `/r` to uninstall the registry, and `/i` to install the registry.

+> [!CAUTION]
+> The following solutions are outdated.

 In addition, in order to successfully call `mpv-handler`, it needs to be written to the registry.
 Create a new text file, save it after writing the following content:
 ```
 Windows Registry Editor Version 5.00